 Enthusiast Gaming Holdings Inc. (the "Company" or "Enthusiast") was incorporated under the Business Corporation Act (British Columbia) on June 27, 2018.
 The Company is publicly traded on the Toronto Stock Exchange ("TSX") and Nasdaq Global Select Market ("Nasdaq") under the symbol "EGLX".
-On January 27, 2020, the common shares of the Company commenced trading on the TSX following a graduation from the TSX Venture Exchange.
-On April 21, 2021 the common shares of the Company commenced trading on the Nasdaq.
 The Company maintains its registered office at 510 West Georgia Street, Suite 1800, Vancouver, British Columbia and its executive office at 90 Eglinton Avenue East, Suite 805, Toronto, Ontario, M4P 2Y3.

 The Company's principal business activities are comprised of media and content, entertainment and esports.
-The Company's digital media platform includes 100+ gaming related websites, approximately 1,000 YouTube channels and a library of over 1,500 casual games.
-The Company's esports division, Luminosity Gaming Inc., is a leading global esports franchise that consists of 7 professional esports teams under ownership and management, including the Vancouver Titans Overwatch team and the Seattle Surge Call of Duty team.
-The Company's entertainment business owns and operates Canada's largest gaming expo, Enthusiast Gaming Live Expo, EGLX, and the largest mobile gaming event in Europe, Pocket Gamer Connects.
+The Company's digital media platform includes video gaming related websites, YouTube channels and a library of casual games.
+The Company's esports division, Luminosity Gaming Inc. ("Luminosity"), is a leading global esports franchise that consists of professional esports teams under ownership and management, including the Vancouver Titans Overwatch team and the Seattle Surge Call of Duty team.
+The Company's entertainment business owns and operates the largest mobile gaming event in Europe, Pocket Gamer Connects.